bplaat/neva-processor/README.md

 ```

 ## Memory I/O interface
-If you write to some special memory locations you can communicate with some io devices
+If you write to some special memory locations you can communicate with some I/O devices:

 ```